Yabla Spanish viewer Donnie (dryanespanol) wrote and asked:

-Antonio uses hace four times in the video (twice in caption 27 and twice in caption 29), each time as part the two word combination nos hace; and each time it really does sound like he is pronouncing the "h" in hace.
+Antonio uses hace four times in the video (once in captions 46 and 47 and twice in caption 52), each time as part the two word combination nos hace; and each time it really does sound like he is pronouncing the "h" in hace.

 We did a little research to see if perhaps "Canarian" Spanish makes an exception to the "never pronounce the 'h'" rule.
 We don't find such an exception, but we do find another characteristic of Canarian Spanish echoed in a number of places, such as wikipedia: